0nelight/macOS-Disable-RAM-Areas/README.md

-# Disables defective RAM Areas before booting into macOS
-EFI Script to disable a defective memory area before booting macOS
+# EFI-Script to disable a defective memory area before booting macOS

 Works on MacBook Pro Late 2013 on MacOS Big Sur.